its-seb/launchpad-/README.md

 4. Run ```npm start``` to start local server
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Notes:
-To generate the images, we have uploaded a set of sample layers that you can work with under ```./samples/ directory```
+- To generate the images, we have uploaded a set of sample layers that you can work with under ```./samples/ directory```
+- Contracts are deployed on Sejong Testnet, please make sure you have sufficient ICX when creating collections

 ## Limitations
 - Artwork generation only supports static images